 Urban geography and North American cities; Imperial and colonial urbanisms; Urban political economy and the “Sharing Economy”

 |Phone:||613-520-2600 x 8689|

-Before joining Carleton in 2018, I spent time in a number of great research environments, including York University (as a PhD student from 2009-2015), the University of Minnesota (as a visiting scholar in 2011-2012), the University of Winnipeg (as a Research Associate in 2015) and Simon Fraser University (as a post-doc from 2015 to 2017).
+Before joining DGES in 2018, I spent time in great research environments at York University (as a PhD student from 2009-2015), the University of Minnesota (as a visiting scholar in 2011-2012), and Simon Fraser University (as a post-doc from 2015 to 2017).